gengwh/rMIB-PMPB/README.md

-# rMIB-PB
+# rMIB-PMPB
-This is the repo for regularized Matched Interface and Boundary (rMIB) Poisson-Boltzmann solver
+This is the repo for the point-multipole Poisson-Boltzmann model solved by the regularized Matched Interface and Boundary (rMIB) solver.

 ## References:
 1. W. Geng and S. Zhao, A two-component Matched Interface and Boundary (MIB) regularization for charge singularity in implicit solvation, J. Comput.
 Phys., 351, 25-39 (2017).
+2. X. Yang, S. Zhao, W. Geng, A regularized Matched Interface and Boundary Method (MIB) for Solving Polarizable Multipole Poisson-Boltzmann model, in preparation.

 ## Usage: